 Day 2 – Point Pelee National Park

 Point Pelee National Park offers the out-door lover a plethora of activities from hiking one of the eight trails, to lazing at the beach and swimming in the cool waters of Lake Erie, and of course visiting the most southerly point of Canada’s mainland.
+Point Pelee National Park is the perfect spot to spend day 2 of your 3 day itinerary in the most southern part of Canada.

 Cool Fact: The tip of Point Pelee is roughly the same latitude as Northern California and Rome.